top of this pagesite menu here

 Wartime and Inagi Village

-As we plunge into an era of war, its effects are visible even within the village.
-In Daimaru, since 1937, the army Pyrotechnic Factory ( insurance ) Construction of the gunpowder factory begins, and gunpowder will be produced.
-When air raids intensify, groups of school children evacuation ( Sokai ) In Inagi, about 200 schoolchildren from Yamanaka Elementary School in Shinagawa Ward were evacuated to six temples.
+As the country entered the age of war, its influence was felt even within the village.
+In Daimaru, the army Pyrotechnics Factory ( ) Construction of the gunpowder factory began, and gunpowder was produced.
+Evacuation ( ) In the Inagi area, about 200 students from Yamanaka National School in Shinagawa Ward were evacuated to six temples.

 Postwar Reconstruction and Agriculture in Inagi